wurthless-elektroniks/smc360/docs/ipc.md

 [See here.](#the-weird-debug-buffers)

-Not present on Xenon
+Not present on Xenon or Zephyr

 ### 0x20 - Read 12 bytes from SMC memory debug buffer B

 [See here.](#the-weird-debug-buffers)

-Not present on Xenon
+Not present on Xenon or Zephyr

 ### 0x82 - Reset/powerdown